 We all love our pets, they can bring so much joy into our lives, they can help up feel less lonely, they can bring families together, and they can be a source of constant hilarity with all of the silly things they do.
 Of course, that doesn’t mean that they’re always easy.
 This is especially true with dogs who can often be as stress-inducing as they are wonderful!
 The trouble is that it can often be difficult to actually understand why your dog is acting a certain way.
 With that in mind, here are just a few of the reasons why your dog might be acting up.

 For many of us, there’s nothing like getting to just lounge around on the sofa and chill out for a while.
 And there are some dogs who are more than happy to do the same with you.
 However, there are also plenty of dogs who need more consistent levels of stimulation in order to be happy.
 This is particularly true for puppies and younger dogs in general.
-Make sure that you’ve got various toys to keep them occupied and that you’re making the effort to play with them a lot of the time.
+One option is to get them a friend; there are Whoodle puppies for sale that would make a great companion.
+You should also make sure that you’ve got various toys to keep them occupied and that you’re making the effort to play with them a lot of the time.

 They’re not getting enough exercise